ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 4. Go to `[protocol]://[systemlink-dns]/login/openidc-redirect?info=html` or `[protocol]://[systemlink-dns]/login/openidc-redirect?info=json` to view user claims.

 !!! note ""
     An example `50_mod_auth_openidc-defines.conf` modified to expose user claims.
-You must be logged via OpenID Connect to receive data this endpoint.
+You must be logged via OpenID Connect to receive data from this endpoint.
     ```conf
     #
     # Defined OpenID-Connect configuration for the Windows Apache installation.